-After a decade of casual political activism, Andrea decided to start creating the options that were unavailable in the Australian political landscape.
+Andrea Leong decided to start creating the options that were unavailable in the Australian political landscape after a decade of casual activism.
 The Science Party's focus on rights, education and social and technological progress resonated with her and she joined the party (then known as the Future Party) in 2014.
 Andrea completed a Bachelor of Biomedical Science at Monash University in 2008, and gained a PhD from UNSW in 2016 for a thesis examining antibacterial surface coatings.
 She now works in microbiome research.
-Andrea was the Science candidate for Kingsford Smith in the 2016 federal election.
+Andrea was the Science candidate for the 2018 Wentworth by-election and for Kingsford Smith in the 2016 federal election.

 Eve Slavich is a statistician currently undertaking a PhD at the University of NSW, in the school of maths and statistics, modelling the relationship between biodiversity and climate.
 She grew up in regional NSW.
 She owes many values to her upbringing by an agricultural scientist and an aged care nurse.
 Later experiences living in the Netherlands and China crystallised a world view that people are people and we must strive for the best, not only for ourselves but for everyone.
 She has a young family and lives in Marrickville.
 Eve was the second senate candidate for the Senate in NSW in the 2016 federal election.

 Ruth Gordon is a professional science and medical research communicator, living in Sydney's inner west.
 Issues that spark her passion include immigration and refugee rights, gender equity, education and the environment.
 She is looking forward to giving more people an opportunity to learn about and become part of one of Australia's most influential micro parties – the Science Party.